mariaxadina/Arduino-Intelligent-Mirror/README.md

 6. Setup Function: Serial Communication, LCD Initialization, Button Initialization, LED Strip Initialization, Sensor Initialization and Initial Display.
 7. Loop Function: Motion Detection, Button Handling, Alarm Control, Music Control and Alarm Running.

+### Lab Functionalities in the Project
+**Debugging with Serial Communication:** I used serial communication for debugging, as learned in the lab.
+This allowed me to monitor the system's behavior in real-time, identify potential errors, and track the status of alarms and music.

+**Interrupts for Button Presses:** Interrupts were used to handle button presses, as demonstrated in the lab.
+The buttons for starting/stopping the alarm and for controlling the music are configured to trigger interrupts.
+This allows the program to respond immediately when a button is pressed, without continuously checking the button state in the main loop.

+**Timers for Alarm:** Timers, as taught in the lab, were used to implement a timing mechanism for the alarm.
+The system tracks the remaining time for the alarm to sound, updating the display and triggering actions accordingly.

+**GPIO Pins for Connections:** As part of the project, I used General Purpose Input/Output (GPIO) pins for connecting various components, such as the motion sensor, buttons, LED strip, and speaker.

 ## Results

 ## Conclusions